youssefbenkhalifa/Traffic-Light-Simulation-/README.md

 # Traffic Light Simulation

 A simple C program demonstrating thread synchronization using condition variables to simulate cars waiting at a traffic light.
+### Inspired from the Stanford CS110 assignment on Traffic Lights
 ## Description

 This project simulates a scenario where multiple cars arrive at a traffic light and need to wait for it to turn green before proceeding.
 It demonstrates fundamental concepts of multithreaded programming in C, including: